serguven/1800_BBY19/README.md

 ## General Info
 This browser based web application to ...
-* Hi my name is Gabriel.
-I'm excited about this project because it seems fun.
+* Hi my name is Phuong.
+I'm feeling good about this project because the theme is practical.
-* My name is Semih.

 ## Technologies
 Technologies used for this project: